dh5harris/wdd130/hikinghelp/README.md

 # Person Site Project

+This project is for WDD-130 class at BYU-Idaho

 Use this as a starting point for your Personal site.

 Use the site-plan.html to complete the planning for the site.